ssbsukirat/medicine/Cardiology/Heart, Muscles, Valves, and Pericardium/Heart Failure - Pathophysiology and Diagnosis.md

 	- ![[HFRaasMechanism.png]]
 - **Vasodilatory HORMONE**
 	- number of counterregulatory hormones are upregulated and exert beneficial effects on the heart, kidney, and vasculature.
-	- natriuretic peptides (atrial natriuretic peptide -ANP and B-type natriuretic peptide-BNP) --> stored and released from atria and ventricle
+	- natriuretic peptides (atrial natriuretic peptide -ANP and B-type natriuretic peptide-BNP) --> stored and released from atria and ventricle d/t increased stretch or pressure --> stimulation of **guanylate cyclase and include systemic and pulmonary vasodilation, increased sodium and water excretion, inhibition of renin and aldosterone, and baroreceptor modulation**, inactivate by neprilysin
 	- prostaglandins (prostaglandin E1--PGE1 and
 	- prostacyclin--PGI2),
-	- bradykinin,
+	- bradykinin -- inactivated by neprilysin
 	- adrenomedullin, and
 	- nitric oxide.
+- **Endothelin, Inflammatory Cytokine, Oxidative Stress**
+	- endothelin --> potent vasoconstrictor with roli